cancel

 Product Version EOL Date Rules

-The BDNA Content process captures the EOL date for a Minor Version only if it is different from the Major Version.
+The Flexera Content process captures the EOL date for a Minor Version only if it is different from the Major Version.
 This is indicated by the IS_MAJOR attribute on the Software Release table.
 If IS_MAJOR indicates 'yes', it's a Major Version.

 If the EOL date is the same for Versions indicated as Major and Minor, Technopedia only shows EOL Date for the Major Version.
-There may be some historical entries where Technopedia captured the EOL for a Minor Version even if it is the same as the Major Version, but this is not a cause for concern since BDNA follows the practice of only mapping customer data to major version (unless the lifecycle date for the minor version is different).
+There may be some historical entries where Technopedia captured the EOL for a Minor Version even if it is the same as the Major Version, but this is not a cause for concern since Flexera follows the practice of only mapping customer data to major version (unless the lifecycle date for the minor version is different).

 This is probably because a Service Pack or Subversion exists that has different EOL dates.
 To check the differences, add the PATCHLEVEL field from the Software Release table and VERSION and SUBVERSION fields from the Software Version table to your query to review and compare the detail.